-Kirtley-Cole is currently teaming with HopeWorks, an affiliate of Housing Hope, as well as Dykeman Architects, GGLO Design and Beacon Development to construct the new HopeWorks Station II.
+Kirtley-Cole teamed with HopeWorks, an affiliate of Housing Hope, as well as Dykeman Architects, GGLO Design and Beacon Development to construct the new HopeWorks Station II.

-The project began in May 2018 and will be complete in Summer 2019.
+The project began in May 2018 and was complete in October 2019.